Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 </br>

 Not all workspace configs are created equal.
-Some are custom bult for an individual purpose and may only be useful for a specific project.
+Some are custom-built for an individual purpose and may only be useful for a specific project.
 However, some are very applicable to a wide variety of specific use cases.

 </br>

-For cases when a user is feels they could better the platform with their hard work.
+For cases when a user feels they could better the platform with their hard work.
 Gigo offers the option to publish workspace configurations as a **Public Template** so that other users may create projects with their configs.
 Published configurations can be searched and used when creating